Sugar: History

-Sugar became highly popular and by the 19th century, was found in every household.
-This evolution of taste and demand for sugar as an essential food ingredient resulted in major economic and social changes.
-Demand drove, in part, the colonization of tropical islands and areas where labor-intensive sugarcane plantations and sugar manufacturing facilities could be successful.
-World consumption increased more than 100 times from 1850 to 2000, led by Britain, where it increased from about 2 pounds per head per year in 1650 to 90 pounds by the early 20th century.
-In the late 18th century Britain consumed about half the sugar which reached Europe.
+Sugar became a household item by the 19th century, and this evolution of taste and demand for sugar as an essential food ingredient resulted in major economic and social changes.
+Demand drove, in part, the colonisation and industrialisation of previously under-developed lands.
+It was also intimately associated with slavery.
+World consumption increased more than 100 times from 1850 to 2000, led by the United Kingdom, where it increased from about 2 pounds per head per year in 1650 to 90 pounds by the early 20th century.